 Only those students who have completed all requirements and who are receiving degrees participate in Commencement.
+Students who choose not to participate in commencement must notify the Faculty EC no later than one week prior to Commencement Day.
 Attendance is required of all graduating seniors at the official exercises of Commencement Day.
-Students who, without excuse, willfully absent themselves from the Commencement exercises will not be awarded their diploma until the next date upon which degrees are awarded (typically October 1).
-Under extraordinary circumstances the Faculty Executive Committee is empowered to give approval to written requests, presented in advance, for exemption from these regulations.
+Students who, without notification, willfully absent themselves from the Commencement exercises will not be awarded their diploma until the next date upon which degrees are awarded (typically October 1).
+Under extraordinary circumstances the Faculty Executive Committee is empowered to give consideration to written requests, presented in advance, for exemption from these regulations.

 Board of Trustees Policy on Withholding of Degrees

 The Board of Trustees reserves the right to withhold the degree of any student who has been convicted of a felony by a court in any jurisdiction.
 Upon the satisfactory completion of that student's court-imposed sentence, including any period of supervised probation, the Board may approve the awarding of such degree.

 The Board may postpone approval of a degree for any student who has been charged with a felony in any jurisdiction when such charge is pending at the time the degree is to be awarded.

 The Family Educational Rights and Privacy Act of 1974, as amended, (often referred to as the "Buckley Amendment" or "FERPA") is designed to protect the confidentiality of the records that educational institutions maintain on their students and to give students access to their records to assure the accuracy of their contents.
 The Act affords you certain rights with respect to your education records, as follows: